Skip to main content

 response = client.conversations_open(users=["W123456789", "U987654321"])

-See conversations.open additional info.
+See the conversations.open API method for additional details.

 Creating channels